 Otherwise, the VR counselor works with a contracted ESBI nonresidential provider to refer the customer for the Initial Assessment and Evaluation Plan (IAEP).
 The IAEP includes a review of existing recent occupational therapy, physical therapy, speech therapy, and/or cognitive evaluations in relation to any existing work experience evaluations, vocational evaluations, and/or environmental work assessments.
 Assessments that are necessary are conducted as part of the evaluation plan authorized by the VR counselor with input from the ESBI IDT.
 The IDT's IAEP includes short- and long-term goals, treatment recommendations, and an expected time frame for necessary therapeutic services.

-To assist the VR counselor with decisions regarding the customer's progress toward a successful outcome, the evaluations and recommendations of the IDT must be reviewed by the specialized medical consultant before the Interdisciplinary Program Plan (IPP) and the Individualized Plan for Employment (IPE) are completed.
+To assist the VR counselor with decisions regarding the customer's progress toward a successful outcome, the evaluations and recommendations of the IDT may be reviewed by the specialized medical consultant before the Interdisciplinary Program Plan (IPP) and the Individualized Plan for Employment (IPE) are completed.

 When sending a customer for an IDT IAEP, a courtesy case file is sent to the MSC, along with a completed VR3420, Employment Supports for Brain Injury (ESBI) referral to coordinate purchasing for the case and include use of any comparable benefits.